Azure/bicep-registry-modules/CONTRIBUTING.md

 ## Prefix the pull request title based on the type of change

 The modules in the repository follow Semantic Versioning.
-A GitHub action checks that PRs include a prefix.
-This acts as a stepping stone to automating the version incrementing, this action requires each PR have a semantic prefix.
+A GitHub action checks that pull requests include a prefix.
+This acts as a stepping stone to automating the version incrementing, this GitHub action requires each pull request to have a semantic prefix.

-Example PR Tiles:
+Example pull request titles:

 - Creating a new module: `feat(new): Storage Account Module`
 - Add a bug fix to existing module: `fix: Storage Account does not properly format output`
 - Add a feature to existing module `feat: Add input parameter to deploy storage into vnet`
 - Add a breaking change to a module due to refactoring: `refactor!: Use custom types in storage account`

-More details can be found [here] about each prefix(https://www.conventionalcommits.org/en/v1.0.0/).
+More details on prefixes can be found [here](https://www.conventionalcommits.org/en/v1.0.0/).

 Recommend prefixes include: